SC Bastia: Descent in Division 2, Furiani disaster, and takeover by the FLNC-Canal Historique

-After 18 years in the elite, the club went down to the second division at the end of the 1985–86 season, and stayed for eight years.
 This era is marked by the catastrophe of Furiani: In the 1991–92 season, the club reached the semi-finals of the Coupe de France.
 The match was played at Stade Armand Cesari, or "Furiani Stadium", against Olympique de Marseille which dominated the Championship of France.
 The enthusiasm was such that was decided to hastily construct a temporary stand of 10,000 seats.
 The upper part of the platform collapsed a few minutes before kick-off killing 18 and injuring 2,300.
+Filippi received a large amount of public scrutiny for the incident, and was largely held responsible for the disaster.
+However, Filippi was given defense and legal protection by the FLNC-Canal Historique.
+Robert Sozzi, a Historique, refused to protect Filippi, and this is cited as a possible reason for his assassination by other Historiques in 1993.
+Historiques are also implicated in the disappearance of Pierre Bianconi, known for his support for Alain Orsoni, leader of the FLNC-Canal Habituel, which was engaged in a harsh internal war with the Historiques at the time.
+Filippi was himself assassinated by Habituels in 1994.

+Filippi was replaced as president of SC Bastia by François Nicolai, a member of the FLNC-Canal Historique, who worked alongside his brother Jean Nicolai and Jean-Martin Verdi, both of whom were also FLNC members.
+The Nicolai brothers were arrested and interrogated in 2005 by French police, where they claimed to be subject to torture at the hands of French authorities.
+The Nicolai brothers during their presidency were, according to police and their own testimonies, working under Charles Pieri, the leader of the FLNC-Canal Historique and SC Bastia's "de facto" president.
+He accompanied SC Bastia's executive on away games and even personally oversaw the transfer of Michael Essien to Lyon in 2003.

 Alex Song, made his professional debut in 2004 for Bastia.

 Michael Essien, made his professional debut in 2000 for Bastia.